 |Learn to handle a kayak from an expert, then put your new skills to use with an unforgettable seaborne adventure.
 Glide through the waters native-style, get up-close looks at wildlife and enjoy ever-changing views of the Mendenhall Glacier.

 Start with a narrated tour through a historic part of Juneau on your way to North Douglas Island.
-Don protective raingear, boots and lifejackets, and learn the paddling techniques you'll need to handle your kayak.
+Don protective raingear, boots and life jackets, and learn the paddling techniques you'll need to handle your kayak.
 Then join a friend or new traveling companion in your two-person craft and you're off to explore!

 Along the way, your guide will satisfy your curiosity about local flora and fauna, and explain the history behind landmarks such as Smuggler's Cove.
-But you’ll get a sense for the experience that greeted the Aleut Indians as they traveled these waters two centuries ago.

 Tour Includes: An Alaskan-style snack and beverages.
 Raingear & life jackets, complimentary souvenir button.
 T-shirts and hats are available for purchase at the conclusion of the tour.
 Round-trip transfer from the pier.